kiana-S/numidr/docs/DataTypes.md

 > (as in "multi-dimensional array" in the previous section), or to the lengths of its
 > axes.
 Conventionally, NumIdr reserves "dimension" for the second meaning, and uses
 > "rank" for the first meaning.
->
-> This guide has ignored this convention until now to be more understandable to newcomers,
-> but will follow it from this point onward.

 ## Types of Arrays